 Within the realm of digital warfare, the threat actor group known as “Killnet” has established itself as a high-visibility force.
-One of the most active and ambitious pro-Kremlin hacktivist collectives, Killnet’s volatility has intensified since Russia’s invasion of Ukraine.
+Killnet is one of the most active and ambitious pro-Kremlin hacktivist collectives.
+Its volatility has intensified since Russia’s invasion of Ukraine.

-While Killnet demonstrates persistence, it is also notably fickle.
-The group constantly seeks new avenues for expansion, evolving their tactics, and capturing attention using their “army of cyber partisans.”
-Aided by the pro-Kremlin media who is eager to deliver storylines that align with the Russian government’s narrative.
-Alongside their pursuit of financial gain, Killnet’s notorious alignment with pro-Kremlin ideological motives has fueled their collective drive since the inception of the Russia-Ukraine conflict.
+While Killnet shows persistence, it is also notably fickle.
+The group constantly seeks new avenues for expansion.
+It evolves its tactics.
+It captures attention using its “army of cyber partisans.”
+The pro-Kremlin media aids this effort.
+It is eager to deliver storylines that align with the Russian government’s narrative.
+Killnet’s notorious alignment with pro-Kremlin ideological motives has fueled their collective drive since the start of the Russia-Ukraine conflict.
+This is alongside their pursuit of financial gain.

-Understanding the inner workings of a prominent group like Killnet is vital for organizations aiming to grasp the broader cyber threat landscape.
-By unraveling the operations of Killnet, organizations can bolster their understanding and fortify their defenses against this evolving menace.
+Understanding the inner workings of a prominent group like Killnet is vital.
+This is for organizations aiming to grasp the broader cyber threat landscape.
+By unraveling the operations of Killnet, organizations can strengthen their understanding and fortify their defenses against this evolving menace.

 What is Killnet?

-“Killnet” is a financially- and ideologically-motivated threat group, likely based in Russia, that has committed distributed denial-of-service (DDoS) and data exfiltration attacks against Western entities and Dark Web markets.
+“Killnet” is a financially- and ideologically-motivated threat group.
+It is likely based in Russia.
+It has committed distributed denial-of-service (DDoS) and data exfiltration attacks against Western entities and Dark Web markets.

-First emerging in October 2021, Killnet initially offered for-hire DDoS attacks.
-Flashpoint observed the first ads posted by the group about its for-hire DDoS service in January 2022 on various Russian-language illicit forums.
+First emerging in October 2021, Killnet initially offered DDoS attacks for hire.
+Flashpoint observed the first ads posted by the group about its for-hire DDoS service in January 2022.
+These ads were on various Russian-language illicit forums.

-Following Russia’s February 2022 invasion of Ukraine, however, the collective started conducting, threatening, and taking responsibility for attacks on networks in Ukraine and in countries seen as supporting Ukraine.
-The group openly pledged allegiance to Russia, particularly in the context of the war.
+Following Russia’s February 2022 invasion of Ukraine, the collective started conducting, threatening, and taking responsibility for attacks.
+These attacks targeted networks in Ukraine and in countries seen as supporting Ukraine.
+The group openly pledged allegiance to Russia.
+This was particularly in the context of the war.
 Killnet has stated its disdain toward NATO and Western weapons shipments to Ukraine.

 Since February 2022, Killnet has targeted both state-owned and private websites.
-The group has also attacked networks in countries that provide assistance to Ukraine, or who have supported sanctions against Russia.
-The group’s associates have also perpetrated hack-and-leak attacks against Ukrainian systems.
+The group has also attacked networks in countries that provide assistance to Ukraine.
+It also targets those who have supported sanctions against Russia.
+The group’s associates have also carried out hack-and-leak attacks against Ukrainian systems.

-Killnet has a mostly negative image based on posts from threat actors in illicit communities.
-Other threat actors have accused the group of corruption due to reports of steady transfers to Killnet’s cryptocurrency wallets following the invasion of Ukraine.
+Killnet has a mostly negative image.
+This is based on posts from threat actors in illicit communities.
+Other threat actors have accused the group of corruption.
+This is due to reports of steady transfers to Killnet’s cryptocurrency wallets following the invasion of Ukraine.

 On forums such as XSS and Breach Forums, users referred to Killnet as “a group of 10th-grade schoolkids” and “a script kiddie Russian group,” respectively.
 A member of the top-tier forum Exploit even shared a database of alleged Killnet documents as a “lesson.”
-Despite media appearances on outlets like RT, Killnet’s image in sophisticated cybercriminal circles remains unchanged.
+Killnet’s image in sophisticated cybercriminal circles remains unchanged, despite media appearances on outlets like RT.

 Killmilk

-The founder and chief of Killnet, known as “Killmilk,” has been an active member of the forum RuTor since October 2021.
+The founder and chief of Killnet is known as “Killmilk.”
+They have been an active member of the forum RuTor since October 2021.
 According to their own claims, Killmilk has been involved in various schemes since the age of fourteen.
-Such schemes including extorting money from “pedophiles” online.
+These schemes include extorting money from “pedophiles” online.
 However, the term can also refer to closeted gay men.

-Killmilk asserts that they began launching attacks on foreign websites in 2019 but faced financial setbacks due to cryptocurrency losses.
-In November 2021, Killmilk started offering DDoS services with an intensity of 200 GB per second.
+Killmilk asserts that they began launching attacks on foreign websites in 2019.
+But they faced financial setbacks due to cryptocurrency losses.
+In November 2021, Killmilk started offering DDoS services.
+These services had an intensity of 200 GB per second.

 Officially, Killmilk departed from the group in late July 2022.
-However, they still maintain strong connections with Killnet, often sharing messages and providing guidance as the founder.
+However, they still maintain strong connections with Killnet.
+They often share messages and provide guidance as the founder.

 BlackSide

 In August 2022, the new leader of Killnet was identified as “BlackSide.”
-BlackSide was introduced as an administrator of a Russian hacker forum, likely the mid-tier Best Hack Forum.
+BlackSide was introduced as an administrator of a Russian hacker forum.
+This was likely the mid-tier Best Hack Forum.
 It is claimed that BlackSide possesses experience in cryptojacking and ransomware operations.

 However, as of February 2023, there is no verifiable evidence indicating a notable enhancement in the group’s capabilities.
-Neither can be said about the group’s level of sophistication, despite claims of having executed several successful data exfiltration attacks.
+Neither can be said about the group’s level of sophistication.
+This is despite claims of having executed several successful data exfiltration attacks.
 The group’s founder, Killmilk, seems to control and direct the activities of Killnet.

 Killnet considers the United States and its entities their primary adversaries.
 They actively promote data theft and disruptive attacks against them.
-The group has declared cyberwar on the governments of ten countries, including the US, UK, and Ukraine.
-Killnet aims to “liquidate” these governments while assuring no threat to ordinary citizens.
+The group has declared cyberwar on the governments of ten countries.
+This includes the US, UK, and Ukraine.
+Killnet aims to “liquidate” these governments.
+It assures no threat to ordinary citizens.

-Although no direct operational connection between Killnet and Russian state structures has been proven, their goals align with those of the Russian government.
+No direct operational connection between Killnet and Russian state structures has been proven.
+However, their goals align with those of the Russian government.
 Killnet seeks support from the Russian parliament and the State Duma.
 Potential links between the Kremlin and Russian cyber threat groups targeting Ukraine have also been identified.

-The group often reacts to the news cycle, targeting countries designated as unfriendly or enemies by the pro-Kremlin Russian media.
-A primary objective is to shape domestic perceptions of Russia’s position in the cyber warfare landscape, while also showcasing DDoS capabilities through exposure and propaganda.
+The group often reacts to the news cycle.
+It targets countries designated as unfriendly or enemies by the pro-Kremlin Russian media.
+A primary objective is to shape domestic perceptions of Russia’s position in the cyber warfare landscape.
+It also showcases DDoS capabilities through exposure and propaganda.

-In an interview with the Russian news site Lenta, Killmilk claimed that the collective consists of “roughly 4,500 people” organized into various subgroups.
-While these subgroups operate independently, they occasionally coordinate their activities.
-Killnet has also claimed to have 280 members in the US, attributing an attack on Boeing to their US “colleagues.”
+In an interview with the Russian news site Lenta, Killmilk claimed that the collective consists of “roughly 4,500 people.”
+These people are organized into various subgroups.
+These subgroups operate independently.
+They occasionally coordinate their activities.
+Killnet has also claimed to have 280 members in the US.
+It attributes an attack on Boeing to its US “colleagues.”

-The core group of Killnet likely comprises members from a DDoS-for-hire group first seen on RuTor in October 2021.
+The core group of Killnet likely comprises members from a DDoS-for-hire group.
+This group was first seen on RuTor in October 2021.
 Attack coordination occurs in real-time via Killnet’s Telegram channel.
-“Legions” are formed and dissolved depending on the focus of specific targets or countries.
+“Legions” are formed and dissolved.
+This depends on the focus of specific targets or countries.

-Since February 2022, Killnet has been actively engaging in recruitment efforts to expand its support base.
-For example, in September 2022, a Killnet representative created a Telegram supergroup for the purpose of recruiting new members.
-Their recruitment drive targeted individuals with diverse skill sets—including coders, network engineers, penetration testers, system administrators, and social engineers.
-This indicates the group’s desire to bolster their team with a range of expertise.
+Since February 2022, Killnet has been actively recruiting.
+This is to expand its support base.
+For example, in September 2022, a Killnet representative created a Telegram supergroup.
+The purpose was to recruit new members.
+Their recruitment drive targeted individuals with diverse skill sets.
+This included coders, network engineers, penetration testers, system administrators, and social engineers.
+This indicates the group’s desire to strengthen their team with a range of expertise.

-Killnet has undergone reorganizations, with divisions becoming inactive over time.
-While the DDoS group “Phoenix” was previously associated with Killnet, it is now regarded as a separate but allied group.
-Divisions such as “Mirai”, “Sakurajima” and “Zarya” gained operational independence, with Zarya focusing on attacks against Ukrainian networks.
+Killnet has undergone reorganizations.
+Divisions become inactive over time.
+The DDoS group “Phoenix” was previously associated with Killnet.
+It is now regarded as a separate but allied group.
+Divisions such as “Mirai”, “Sakurajima” and “Zarya” gained operational independence.
+Zarya focused on attacks against Ukrainian networks.

-Historically, the group “Legion-Cyber Intelligence” had operational control over Killnet’s subgroups, occasionally assigning them specific countries as targets.
-More recently, they have taken on an “intel-gathering” functionality.
+Historically, the group “Legion-Cyber Intelligence” had operational control over Killnet’s subgroups.
+It occasionally assigned them specific countries as targets.
+More recently, they have taken on an “intel-gathering” function.

-Killnet has expanded its influence by integrating at least fourteen smaller hacktivist groups, including “Anonymous Russia.”
+Killnet has expanded its influence.
+It integrated at least fourteen smaller hacktivist groups, including “Anonymous Russia.”
 The “Killnet Collective” has been established as an umbrella organization for pro-Kremlin hacktivist groups.

 Recommended Reading: Killnet Ostracizes Leader of Anonymous Russia, Adding New Chapter to Pro-Kremlin Hacktivist Drama